alexandrebobkov/alexandrebobkov/README.md

 </div>

 ---
--📫 Shoot me e-mail at: alexander@activcount.ca
+-📫 Shoot me an e-mail at: alexander@activcount.ca

 <h2>Synergy of Office Networks VPN</h2>
   <i>When devices that form an office network just work in sync ... that's down to a well planned network.</i>